-selection rate moves procyclically and accounts for about one half of the movement of the job-finding rate over the business cycle, it constitutes an important adjustment margin.
+As a further contribution, we document the time-series behavior of labor selection, i.e. time-varying hiring standards over the business cycle.
+The selection rate moves procyclically and accounts for more than one half of the movement of the job-finding rate over the business cycle and thus constitutes an important adjustment margin.
 Our findings close an important research gap as up to date only cross-sectional evidence on the selection margin had been available.
 Based on the Employment Opportunity Pilot Project (EOPP), Barron et al. (1985, p.
 50) document for the United States that "(...) most employment is the outcome of an employer selecting from a pool of job applicants (...)."
 More recently, Faberman et al. (2017) show based on a supplement to the Survey of Consumer Expectations that only a fraction of worker-firm contacts translate to job offers.

-Our empirical results on the business cycle movements of the selection rate are closely related to Davis et al. (2013) and Gavazza et al. (2018), who argue that the collapse of recruiting intensity played an important role during the Great Recession in the United States.9 Our measure of labour selection is one dimension of recruiting intensity.
+Our empirical results on the business cycle movements of the selection rate are closely related to Davis et al. (2013) and Gavazza et al. (2018), who argue that the collapse of recruiting intensity played an important role during the Great Recession in the United States.5 Our measure of labor selection can be interpreted as one dimension of recruiting intensity.
 We show that employers hire a larger fraction of applicants in a boom and thereby provide direct evidence that this dimension of recruiting intensity matters over the business cycle.